iambrb/gradeIX/README.md

-# gradeXI
+# GradeIX

-This is our Grade XI website.
+This is our Grade 9 website.